-Implementation of Community Eligibility began in the 2011-2012 school year in eligible local educational agencies (LEAs) and schools in Illinois, Kentucky, and Michigan.
-In the 2012-2013 school year, the USDA added the District of Columbia, New York, Ohio, and West Virginia to implement Community Eligibility.
-Community Eligibility became available in Maryland, Massachusetts, Florida, and Georgia in the 2013-2014 school year and will be available in all States in the 2014-2015 school year.
+Implementation of CEP began in the 2011-2012 school year in eligible LEAs and schools in Illinois, Kentucky, and Michigan.
+In the 2012-2013 school year, USDA added the District of Columbia, New York, Ohio, and West Virginia to implement CEP.
+CEP became available in Maryland, Massachusetts, Florida, and Georgia in the 2013-2014 school year and is available in all States in the 2014-2015 school year.

-Although the USDA, and not the U.S. Department of Education (ED), administers the NSLP, there is a connection between Community Eligibility and programs operated under Title I, Part A (Title I) of the Elementary and Secondary Education Act of 1965, as amended (ESEA), because State educational agencies (SEAs) and LEAs often use NSLP data to carry out certain Title I requirements.
-Under section 1113 of the ESEA, an LEA must rank its school attendance areas or schools based on the percentage of economically disadvantaged students to determine a school's eligibility to receive Title I funds, to allocate funds to selected schools, and to calculate the amount generated for Title I services to eligible private school students.
+As noted above, there is an intersection between CEP and Title I. Under section 1113 of the ESEA, an LEA must rank its school attendance areas or schools based on the percentage of economically disadvantaged students to determine a school's eligibility to receive Title I funds, to allocate funds to selected schools, and to calculate the amount generated for Title I services to eligible private school students.
 In terms of accountability, each SEA and LEA that receives funding under Title I must assess and report annually on the extent to which economically disadvantaged students are making progress toward meeting State academic achievement standards in reading or language arts and mathematics.
 Moreover, an LEA must hold schools accountable for the achievement of student subgroups, whether under section 1116 of the ESEA or under ESEA flexibility for those States with an approved ESEA flexibility request.
 To meet these requirements, an LEA must have school-level data on individual economically disadvantaged students.
 For many LEAs, NSLP data are likely to be the best source to identify those students.